dddrrreee/cs240lx-20spr/labs/1-trusting-trust/code/step2/README.md

                 FILE *fp = fopen("./temp-out.c", "w\");
                 assert(fp);"

-   2. Inject the `printf` above in the emitted code.
+   2. Inject a `fprintf` that will emit the `printf` above in the emitted code.

    3. When you compile `identity-cc` and then compile `login` it should emit: